Upcoming Programs 2017-2018:

 This guided, interactive installation walk is one mile long and will feature installation sites on the Santa Monica College campus and in streets in the surrounding neighborhood.
 All of the One Mile walks run approximately an hour.

-In partnership with the Public Policy Institute at SMC, One Mile will offer an interactive public art installation that investigates hunger, social sustainability and systemic change.
+Teaming up with the Public Policy Institute at SMC for the Arts & Cultural Affairs Form, One Mile will offer an interactive public art installation that investigates hunger, social sustainability and systemic change.
 Using everyday objects, sounds, visuals, story, performance and audience interactivity, we will convert public space into a platform for transformational community awareness and cultural dialogue.
 Through a guided, interactive walk, One Mile invites the audience to view and engage with public art installations and pop-up performances as a way to reflect, ponder, challenge, mourn and upend the cycles of inequity that cause hunger and other ecological, social, and economic injustices.